CDTDigital/CDT-ADPQ-0117/README.md

 #### Journey Mapping
 We developed a customer journey map, which is a visualization of the process that a person goes through in order to accomplish a goal.
 It is used for understanding and addressing customer needs and pain points.

 In its most basic form, journey mapping starts by compiling a series of user goals and actions into a timeline skeleton.
-Next, the skeleton is fleshed out with user thoughts and emotions in in order to create a narrative.
+Next, the skeleton is fleshed out with user thoughts and emotions in order to create a narrative.
 Finally, that narrative is condensed into a visualization used to communicate insights that will inform design processes.

 ### DevOps Tools and Technologies (e, f, m, n, o, p, q, r, s, t)